Internal — Marketing Rollout Internal

 The folder opens into a sketched guitar-case file browser — same compartmentalized layout as the Tacklebox object.
 Compartments fill in as more songs unlock.
 Below it, a finder-style file list: track name, upload date, file size, file type.
 Plain monospace.
 No play buttons that look like Spotify.

 The gate: click an MP3 → pre-save the album → unlock streaming.
-One pre-save per volume (Vol I in May, Vol II in July).
+One pre-save per disc (Disc 1 in May, Disc 2 in July).
 Returning fans skip the gate entirely.

 Portal opened state — sketched guitar-case file browser with one highlighted compartment, file list below showing FALLIN.MP3 and FALLIN (BRAD PAISLEY VOCAL).MP3